aadisinghi/competition_code/README.md

 Read the methodology pdf to understand the model architecture and reasoning.
 Model.py -> model code

-Jupyter notebook -> dataloader, training, validation.
+Jupyter notebook -> dataloader, training, validation. it also contains an experiment with a bidirectional lstm.

 Manually add the data files in your local repository because files are too large. make sure its under a directory: data in the main file.